A beginner’s guide to the most popular wallets for storing and managing Ether (ETH).

 If you’re searching around for the best Ethereum wallet, make sure you look for the following features:

 - Security.
 Security should be your No. 1 concern when choosing a wallet, so research the features and measures a wallet has in place to protect your funds.
-For example, does it come with two-factor authentication?
+For example, does it come with 2-factor authentication?
 What processes are in place to allow for easy backup and recovery?

 - Smart contract support.
 Smart contracts are implemented on the Ethereum network against a public address, but to access this address, you’ll need an ETH wallet that’s compatible with smart contracts.